Emkay27/Predict-diabetes-of-patients-from-a-dataset-using-Python/README.md

 # Predict diabetes of patients from a dataset using Python
-Model that Predicts diabetes of patients from a dataset using Python.
+Model that Predicts diabetes of patients from a dataset using Python, check the above Notebook for more information.

 ## Problem Statement: